 Created in 2017, Opportunity Zones (OZs) are designated, low-income census tracts where qualifying investments are eligible for reduced capital gains taxes.
-By channeling investment where it is needed, OZs help stimulate jobs and growth in low-income communities.
+By channeling investment where it is needed, OZs help stimulate jobs, generate economic opportunity, and improve the built environment in low-income communities.
+The decentralized design of OZs allows more investors and stakeholders to participate in the market and invest in these projects.